andikleen/pmu-tools/README.md

 # Recent new features:

+* The new tl-serve.py tool displays toplev output in a web browser.
 * toplev now has a new --all option to enable all features.
 * toplev now has a simple TSX metrics model with --tsx on Haswell/Broadwell CPUs.